libriscv/libriscv/README.md

 	- Cross-compile RISC-V programs to a [binary translated](#binary-translation) .dll executable in _libriscv_ on end-user systems (where shared libraries are allowed)
 - Maximum final-build performance on all platforms, including Consoles, Mobiles, production systems
 	- Supports [embeddable](#full-binary-translation-as-embeddable-code) high-performance binary translations that can be baked into final builds (eg. where shared libraries are not allowed, or static builds are preferred)
+- Highest development iteration rate
+	- Emulator starts instantly, and all binary translation modes can be compiled in a background thread, and then applied using thread-safe live-patching techniques
 - Tiny memory footprint
 	- Less than 40kB total memory usage for [fibonacci program](/binaries/measure_mips/fib.c)
 - High scalability with special fork support and shared memories